mrfragger/substitcher/README.md

 <summary>tts (text to speech) that support chapters</summary>
 my opinon of voice quality

-- kokoro > edge > piper
+- kokoro > piper
 - Qwen3 and echo-tts are better than kokoro but require 16GB RAM minimum
-- KokoroTTS, piper.ttstool.com and edge-tts all are free to use
+- KokoroTTS, piper.ttstool.com are free to use

 https://github.com/kjyv/KokoroTTS Mac only